-3MT® is an international research communication competition in which graduate students explain their research to a general audience.
+3MT is an international research communication competition in which graduate students explain their research to a general audience.
 Students in research-based master’s and PhD programs from all disciplines are eligible to compete, and prizes will be awarded to the winners.

-First Place: Kaitlin Moore
+First Place: Jessamine Kuehn

-Second Place: Rachel Hutchins
+Second Place: David Skrovanek

-Third Place: Ebony Taylor
+Third Place: Ella Aldridge

 What to expect when you compete in the 3MT: